xionghao-oll/SRD-ROB/README.md

 ## 🚧 Status: Code Coming Soon

-> The code will be open-sourced **within one month after the paper is publicly available**.
+> The official implementation will be released in this repository **upon publication of the paper**.
+Thank you for your interest and patience.